 In every aspect of the curriculum, English can be found.
 Our children become confident speakers, listeners, readers and writers and are given opportunities to use and practise these skills in every subject.
 The English curriculum and the teaching of it has never been more high profile.

 As the children start to read, they will be given phonetically decodable books according to the phonics phase they are working on.
 We believe this will support them to reinforce their decoding skills and support improved progression in phonics.
-The main scheme for this is the Phonics Bug books.
-However, these are supplemented with other schemes which we have matched to the 'Letters and Sounds' progression.
+Children will read Monster Phonics books at school but will take home a range of phonically decodable books matched to the stage at which they are learning.
 This is continued in Year 1 until children are secure at Phase 5.
-At this point they change to reading books from our main scheme.
+At this point they also read books from our main scheme in order to develop comprehension.

 Each half term a quality text (usually linked to the class topic theme) is used as a stimulus for English teaching.
 Using this text, teachers will teach vocabulary, grammatical skills, spoken language skills and provide long and short writing opportunities.
 This teaching culminates in pupils producing a comprehensive narrative followed by and a non-fiction text, which incorporate the grammatical skills taught, new vocabulary introduced and use the genre specific structure and features.